 managed: false

-4. Deploy the registry by using the quayregistry.yaml file:
+4. Enter the following command to deploy the registry by using the quayregistry.yaml file:

 $ oc create -n quay-enterprise -f quayregistry.yaml